 - How will the legitimacy and viability of the new government develop in Thailand after the 2019 elections?
 Can Thailand regain its status as the regional logistics hub for Japanese, US and other investors?

 - What are some of the political and economic challenges facing Vietnam as it gears up for the 13th Congress in 2021?
-How will Vietnam rise to the opportunities presented by the increase of investments coming into the country arising from US-China trade tensions?
+How will Vietnam rise to the opportunities presented by an increase of investments coming into the country arising from US-China trade tensions?

 - How will the 2020 election year unfold for Myanmar’s political and economic outlook?
 What are some of the on-the-ground sentiments prevailing in the country prior to the elections?